Kinneloa Fire: October 27

 At 8:00 a.m., thick smoke shorted out power lines in Kinneloa Mesa.
 This cut power to one of the water reservoirs operated by the Kinneloa Irrigation District, the local water company.
-Because Kinneloa Mesa rose above the surrounding terrain, keeping the reservoirs full required pumping water from wells further downhill.
-Without the power lines, and with no backup generators installed for lack of funds, the District could not long maintain water pressure for long in the Kinneloa neighborhoods.
-Helicopters continued to drop water, refilling near Verdugo Hills Hospital in La Cañada Flintridge, but fixed-wing air tankers were unable to operate in the high winds after 9:30 a.m.
-As the day went on, other wildfires in Southern California grew into major incidents with resource demands of their own: 25 engine companies that had come from Orange County left for the Laguna Fire under a mutual aid clause that allowed them to return in case of emergency.
+Because the mesa rose above the surrounding terrain, keeping the reservoirs full required pumping water from wells further downhill.
+Without the power lines, and with no backup generators installed for lack of funds, the District could not maintain water pressure for long in the Kinneloa neighborhoods.
+While helicopters continued to drop water, refilling near Verdugo Hills Hospital in La Cañada Flintridge, fixed-wing air tankers were unable to fly in the high winds after 9:30 a.m.
+And as the day went on, other wildfires in Southern California grew into major incidents with resource demands of their own: 25 engine companies that had come from Orange County left for the Laguna Fire under a mutual aid clause that allowed them to return in case of emergency.
 The Kinneloa Irrigation District water tanks were empty by 11:45 a.m., leaving firefighters unable to connect to fire hydrants in the upper parts of Kinneloa Mesa.
 By noon, the fire was approximately 4000 acre.
-Structures continued to burn throughout the afternoon along the fire's 8-mile perimeter, even as multiple homeowners remained to defend their properties with what they had on hand.
+Structures continued to burn throughout the afternoon along the fire's 8 mi perimeter, even as multiple homeowners stayed back to protect their properties with whatever they had on hand.
 The neighborhood of Pasadena Glen, below Kinneloa Mesa's eastern flank, went largely undefended; 27 homes burned there.

 The Santa Ana winds subsided in the afternoon.
-Firefighters took advantage of the conditions, and by 5:00 p.m., most of the spot fires in Kinneloa Mesa were extinguished.
+Firefighters took advantage of the respite, and by 5:00 p.m., most of the spot fires in Kinneloa Mesa were extinguished.
 Near sunset, firefighters made two simultaneous stands: 39 engines arrayed at Rubio Canyon stopped the fire there, though several homes were lost on Zane Grey Terrace, and more firefighters grouped at Park Vista Drive above Sierra Madre.
 After two hours of structure defense and setting backfires, they were able to prevent the fire from progressing into the neighborhoods to their south.